Toyota bZ4X Review & Prices

 Reliability and problems

 Toyota is also guaranteeing that the bZ4X’s battery will retain at least 70 per cent of its original performance after 10 years, or 620,000 miles – yes, really – whichever comes first.
-You do have to regularly visit a Toyota dealer for a battery health check to keep that warranty going, but it’s a remarkable claim, nonetheless.
+You do have to visit a Toyota dealer every year for a battery health check to keep that warranty going, but it’s a remarkable claim, nonetheless.

 Toyota bZ4X FAQs